 “The reduction in light led to reduced carbon availability and subsequently reduced crop production, although it also led to lower nutrient and water use,” explains Tissue.
 “Importantly, we identified the limitations to the current smart glass specifications and have developed some ways to improve it.”

-“The research group is working toward developing a film that will reduce wavelengths of light unnecessary for plant development while allowing full transmission of wavelengths that are,” says Chelsea Maier, the glasshouse’s facility co-ordinator.
+“The research group is working toward developing a film that will reduce wavelengths of light that generate heat, but do not affect plant development, while allowing full transmission of wavelengths that are crucial for fruit production,” says Tissue.

-Research developed at the NVPCC will inform the research that will be carried out by the newly established Future Food Systems Cooperative Research Centre (CRC) at Western Sydney University in collaboration with the University of New South Wales and other institutions nationwide.
+The NVPCC research underpins the Future Food Systems Cooperative Research Centre (CRC) at Western Sydney University in collaboration with the University of New South Wales and other institutions nationwide.

-“Through the substantial support of HIA and, soon, the Future Food Systems CRC, we have been able to address many of our main objectives by involving technicians, PhD students, and post-doctoral researchers in the research, and developing new technical solutions to maximise food production while minimising resource use and costs,” says Tissue.
-“We plan to expand on our significant progress on the smart glass project through Western’s role in the CRC, where we can further modify the technology to provide even greater benefit to crop production by leveraging greater technical capacity including robotics and hyperspectral cameras.”
+“Through the substantial support of HIA and the Future Food Systems CRC, we have been able to address many of our main objectives by involving technicians, PhD students, and post-doctoral researchers in the research, and developing new technical solutions to maximise food production while minimising resource use and costs,” says Tissue.
+“We are designing a next generation Smart Film based on significant progress in the smart glass project through Western’s role in the CRC, where we will further modify the technology to provide even greater benefit to crop production by leveraging greater technical capacity including robotics and hyperspectral cameras.”

 Meet the Academic | Distinguished Professor David Tissue